-Originally from Hickory, NC and now residing in Morganton, Joseph has played Folks and Americana style music since the age of 14.
+Originally from Hickory, NC and now residing in Morganton, Joseph has played Folk and Americana style music since the age of 14.
 Playing double bass and singing lead and tenor vocals for DRIVE SOUTH, he also plays guitar and heads up his own jazz band called Centerpiece Jazz (more info about Centerpiece Jazz can be found by clicking on this link: CJazz).
 His jazzy influence can be heard on bass while also handling most of the tenor vocals.
 Hasty lived in Europe for almost 7 years, first playing folk & bluegrass on street corners before moving to jazz and R&B in the late 80's-early 90's.

 Sitting in with the group quite often these days - on mandolin and fiddle - is David Wiseman.
-Wiseman was born in Spruce Pine, NC into a very musical family, and he has been playing music since he was ten years old.
+Wiseman was born in Spruce Pine, NC into a very musical family and he has been playing music since he was ten years old.
 David's father, Charles Wiseman, was part of the Avery County Wiseman family that has been part of the region's traditional music from Scotty and Lula Belle Wiseman to David's fiddling uncle Jimmy Wiseman, and his uncle Kent Wiseman, a banjo master.
 Bluegrass great Charlie Moore married into the Wiseman family, and he also influenced David.
-"I was exposed to a lot of good music growing up," says David.
+"I was exposed to a lot of good music growing up,".

 Several other folks have performed with the Drive South ensemble including a couple guys with whom Don and Joseph traveled to Germany in the Summer of 2013: Dave Pendley on mandolin and Patrick Crouch on banjo - this group performed under the name "Carolina wind".